-Pursuant to CRD and the requirements adopted in the Remuneration Structures of FCA Handbook/ PRA Rulebook remuneration part, Deutsche Bank is subject to a maximum ratio of 1:1 with regard to fixed-to-variable remuneration components, which was increased to 1:2 with DB AG shareholder approval.
-Nonetheless, DB Group has determined that employees in specific infrastructure functions (such as Legal, Group Tax and Human Resources) should continue to be subject to a maximum ratio of 1:1 while Control Functions are subject to a maximum ratio of 2:1
+Pursuant to CRD and the requirements adopted in the Remuneration Structures of FCA Handbook/ PRA Rulebook remuneration part, Deutsche Bank is subject to a maximum ratio of 1:1 with regard to fixed-to-variable remuneration components, which was increased to 1:2 for a limited population with shareholder approval on May 22, 2014 with an approval rate of 95.27%, based on valid votes by 27.68% of the share capital represented at the Annual General Meeting.
+Nonetheless, DB Group has determined that employees in specific infrastructure functions (such as Legal, Group Tax and Human Resources) should continue to be subject to a maximum ratio of 1:1 while Control Functions are subject to a maximum ratio of 2:1.
+These Control Functions comprise Risk, Compliance, Anti-Financial Crime, Group Audit and the Compensation Officer and his Deputy.